Thursday, August 20, 2009

 Make your own Granola for a fraction of the cost.

 There are so many pre-made foods at the store that the easy way is to buy a box of this or a bag or that.
 I want the best for my family and the biggest reason I like to make my own food is so that I am in control of what goes into it.
 The best part about making it yourself is you can add things you like and omit things that you don't.
 I've been wanting to make granola for quite some time and finally got around to doing it.
-For a while I was buying the Bare Naked brand of granola which is very tasty and expensive, about $5.00 for a 12 oz. bag.
-I made 96 oz. which is six pounds of granola for about $10.00, making 12 oz. cost $1.25.
-Wow, big difference.
+For a while I was buying a natural brand of granola which is very tasty and expensive.
+I made 96 oz. which is six pounds of granola for a fraction of the cost.
 It didn't take very long to mix it up, but took a while to dry it out, since I use a low heat method to retain the nutrients.
-Here is the recipe I used which I modified from the Coconut Lover's Cookbook found at Herbs First.
+Here is the recipe I used which I modified from the Coconut Lover's Cookbook.

 Granola